ARPA-SIMC/dballe/doc/python_how/insert.rst

 Insert data into a db
 =====================

-This is an example python code that inserts a station, some station data, and some data into a database.
+This is an example Python code that inserts a station, some station data, and some data into a database.

 ::